grscheller/scheller-linux-archive/adminLogs/hamilton4_PopOS_log.md

 Files ending in `.cer` are in the DER binary format.
 They need to be converted to `.crt` files in the PEM format.

-See godel2 notes on how I did this.
+See godel2 notes on how to finish.
+After godel2 working, I need to cleanup my mess on hamilton4.